rsysadmin-com/pull-all-my-repos/README.md

 Once you've done that, simply execute the script.

 ## requirements
-This script obviously needs git to be installed on your system.
+This script obviously needs `git` to be installed on your system.

 If it is not in your $PATH, it will bail out with an error message.

+### using macOS?
+If you want to run this on macOS, please ensure that your version of Bash is newer than the one that ships by default (IIRC, it's v3.x), otherwise, some parts of this script will bomb.

+To upgrade your Bash using Homebrew:

+`brew install bash`

 ## disclaimer